CelestialBoon/celestialboon.github.io/docs/media/2021-06-21-cutie-marks.md

 <br>

-To date, the boom in popularity that My Little Pony: Friendship is Magic (MLP:FiM) has experienced in its heyday is one of the most sensational events I've ever witnessed in my life; and part of the reason why that is, I believe, is that Equestria as was depicted in Season 1 was probably as close to an actual depiction of a true utopia as we've gotten as a culture.
+To date, the boom in popularity that My Little Pony: Friendship is Magic (MLP:FiM) has experienced in its heyday is one of the most sensational events I've ever witnessed in my life; and part of the reason why that is, I believe, is that Equestria as was depicted in Season 1 was probably as close to an actual depiction of a true utopia as we've recently gotten as a culture.
 It is an idealized mirror from which to observe, study and evaluate our own world.

 There are some specifics of note that can be discussed; today I talk about cutie marks.